shaulleo/FlavourFlix/README.md

 ## Getting Started

-To set up this project locally, fork the repository and following these steps.
+To set up this project locally, fork the repository and follow these steps.

 ### Prerequisites and Project Set up